 The Australian Bureau of Statistics (ABS) provides in-depth data and statistical information around suicide-related deaths across Australia.

-Mindframe supports media professionals to communicate and contextualise the statistical information safely to the public, through advice, infographics and downloadable summaries.
+Mindframe supports media professionals in communicating and contextualising statistical information safely to the public through advice, infographics, and downloadable summaries.

 Why are the ABS statistics important?